Spectrum Bandit Optimization

 \subsection{Network and interference model}

 Consider a network consisting of $n$ links indexed by $i\in [n]=\{1,\ldots,n\}$.
 Each link can use one of the $c$ available radio channels indexed by $j\in [c]$.
 Interference is represented as a conflict graph $G=(V,E)$ where vertices are links, and edges $(i,i')\in E$ if links $i$ and $i'$ interfere, i.e., these links cannot be simultaneously active.
-A spectrum allocation is represented as a configuration $M\in \{0,1\}^{n\times c}$, where $M_{ij}=1$ if and only if link-$i$ transmitter uses channel $j$. $M$ is feasible if (i) for all $i$, the corresponding transmitter uses at most one channel, i.e., $\sum_{j\in [c]}M_{ij}\in \{ 0,1\}$; (ii) two interfering links cannot be active on the same channel, i.e., for all $i,i'\in [n]$, $(i,i')\in E$ implies for all $j\in [c]$, $M_{ij}M_{i'j}=0$\footnote{This model assumes that the interference graph is the same over the various channels.
+A spectrum allocation is represented as a matching $M\in \{0,1\}^{n\times c}$, where $M_{ij}=1$ if and only if link-$i$ transmitter uses channel $j$. $M$ is feasible if (i) for all $i$, the corresponding transmitter uses at most one channel, i.e., $\sum_{j\in [c]}M_{ij}\in \{ 0,1\}$; (ii) two interfering links cannot be active on the same channel, i.e., for all $i,i'\in [n]$, $(i,i')\in E$ implies for all $j\in [c]$, $M_{ij}M_{i'j}=0$ \footnote{This model assumes that the interference graph is the same over the various channels.
 Our analysis and results can be extended to the case where one has different interference graphs depending on the channel.}.
-Let ${\cal M}$ be the set of feasible configurations.
+Let ${\cal M}$ be the set of matchings.
 For $M\in {\cal M}$, if link $i$ is active, we denote by $M(i)$ the channel allocated to this link.
-We also write $(i,j)\in M$ for $i\in [n]$ and $j\in [c]$, if link $i$ is active under configuration $M$, and $j=M(i)$.
+We also write $(i,j)\in M$ for $i\in [n]$ and $j\in [c]$, if link $i$ is active under matching $M$, and $j=M(i)$.
 In the following we denote by ${\cal K}=\{ {\cal K}_{\ell}, l\in [k]\}$ the set of maximal cliques of the interference graph $G$.
 We also introduce $K_{\ell i}\in \{0,1\}$ such that $K_{\ell i}=1$ if and only if link $i$ belongs to the maximal clique ${\cal K}_\ell$.
 We will pay a particular attention to the {\it full interference} case, where the conflict graph $G$ is complete.

-We will pay a particular attention to the {\it full interference} case, where the conflict graph $G$ is complete.
-In such a case, a feasible configuration $M$ is just a matching in the complete bipartite graph $([n],[c])$, where on one side we have the set $[n]$ of links, and on the other side, the set $[c]$ of radio channels.